jmishev/python_inventory/README.md

 -->
 ## General info

-Project is started on request of a friend of mine that a bakery shop.
+Project is started on request of a friend of mine that runs a bakery shop.
 He was annoyed by the complexity and inefficiency of the existing tools/applications in Bulgarian This is the simplest version of revision using built in collections and extracting the results in excel.